Some speedlight reviews are linked on this sites main page.

 For fill flash outdoors in bright sun, camera P mode is the place to start.
 That will meter the ambient sun and will set aperture and shutter speed for it, and the Nikon TTL BL system can do balanced fill flash automatically.
 Fill flash can make a huge difference for picture of people in bright sun.

 Auto mode is auto everything, not allowing any control, and it will want to open the popup flash door, and it will use Auto ISO and Auto White Balance (You set those in A or P or M mode if you want them on, and in A or P or M, you open the internal flash door if you want to use it).
 Except note that Auto ISO cannot be used with Manual flash (flash cannot respond to it), and it's a great idea to turn it off for TTL too.
 Auto ISO indoors will just increase the ambient to make the orange incandescent lights be objectionably orange.

 Indoor Direct Flash - Assuming a subject at about eight feet.
 ISO 100 and maybe f/8 aperture.
 Maybe f/5.6 for a lower powered flash, maybe f/4 for the cameras internal flash.
 Low ISO.

 Indoor Bounce Flash - Assuming standing under a ten foot white ceiling.
-ISO 400 and maybe f/5 aperture (which includes a safety factor, and faster recycle, but small flashes may need ISO 800 for bounce).
+ISO 400 and maybe f/5 aperture (which includes a small safety factor, and faster recycle, but small flashes may need ISO 800 for bounce).
 Don't stand too close for bounce, a normal 6 or 8 feet, but zoom in all you want.
 Aim flash head up at white ceiling, and pull out built-in bounce card, if present.